kore4lyf/cssAnimation/cssAnimation101.md

 ## Chapter 9 - Multiple transitions
+Next we’ll see what happens when we apply a single transition to an element with multiple changes, and how to use multiple transitions together to subtly improve our animation.

 ### Example 1: Fancy button
 ### Example 2: Background reveal
 ### Multiple transitions on a single element
+We can achieve this by combining multiple transitions into a single declaration.
+Multiple transitions are separated by commas.
+For example:
+transition: background 1s ease-out, border 0.5s linear;

 ### Homework